Can you get compensation for delayed flights?

 It’s the airlines fault, and you are informed of it less than 2 weeks before the day of departure.
 In this situation as well you should be receiving a compensation.

 If it’s a non-European airline, then it applies to all its flights in Europe* and from Europe.
+But it doesn't apply to flights from somewhere else to Europe.
+That is if you are flying with a non-EU airline.

 If it’s a European airline, it applies to all its flights to, from or within Europe.